UST and Xiatech Announce Strategic Partnership to Empower Businesses to Unlock the Full Potential of their Data and Launch a Revolutionary ESG Reporting Framework

-LONDON and ALISO VIEJO, Calif., July 13, 2023 /PRNewswire/ -- UST, a leading digital transformation solutions company, has announced a strategic partnership with Xiatech, the pioneer of the world's first ML-powered composable Hyper-Integration Platform, Xfuze.
+BENGALURU, India and LONDON, July 13, 2023 /PRNewswire/ -- UST, a leading digital transformation solutions company, has announced a strategic partnership with Xiatech, the pioneer of the world's first ML-powered composable Hyper-Integration Platform, Xfuze.

 UST and Xiatech will combine forces to accelerate the business transformation and success of organisations worldwide.
 Together, the companies will jointly leverage their AI and ML-powered platforms and expertise to solve business and technology data challenges facing companies.
 In addition, UST and Xiatech will co-innovate by bringing to market a series of joint Environmental, Social, and Governance (ESG) solutions, including new innovative data and carbon ecosystems for business management and reporting.